£18.49 – £36.49

 Grow Type: Outdoors, greenhouse, or indoors

-This Sinai landrace is very hardy due to the demanding conditions in Egypt’s mountains, which range from 50°c and high humidity in summer to dry, freezing conditions in winter.
+This Sinai domesticate is very hardy due to the demanding conditions in Egypt’s mountains, which range from 50°c and high humidity in summer to dry, freezing conditions in winter.
 Cultivation by Bedouin in the wadi is basic, occasionally using mud brought in from the Nile, but usually only camel dung.

 A proportion of plants will exhibit CBD.
 A standout specimen tested in Holland exhibited 16% THC and 1.5% CBD.